QUANTUM MECHANICS II

 schedule including lecture notesproblem sets and hw solutions

-• problems session: PHYC 552 Participation is strongly encouraged.
+• problems session: PHYC 552 Participation is strongly encourage

 Suggested #1: